 On page 22, Delete the following paragraph:

-102.16 Certificate of Compliance with Affirmative Action Programs.
-Before any Contract is awarded, the Department will require the Bidder to furnish a valid Certificate of Compliance with Affirmative Action Programs, issued by the State EEO Coordinator.
+02.1

 103.02 Award of Contract

 On page 23, Replace the paragraph with the following:

 103.02 Award of Contract.
 The Department will award a Contract or reject Bids within 10 days after Bid opening.
 The Department will notify the successful Bidder of Bid acceptance and Contract award.
 The Department will award to the lowest competent and responsible bidder.
 The Department will not award a Contract until it completes an investigation of the apparent low Bidder and its Bid.